gwdistsys18/dist-sys-practice/report/bare-bones-ci-in-action/index.md

 on Docker Hub as a Docker Image.
 It suits best for in-house integration of Docker image storage and distribution.
 As a result, the responsibility of configuration and maintenance falls upon dev team again.
-However, once set up, Registry stores unlimited private repositories free of charge.
+However, once set up, Registry stores unlimited private repositories free of further charges.

 Docker Hub is the most well known alternative, also the default Docker image registry.
 It is a ready-to-go solution that requires almost zero configuration and maintenance (well, you still need a Docker Hub account).
-Docker Hub allows only 1 free private repository, if you intend to store more, you need to upgrade to Docker Hub Enterprise plans, which allows maximum 100 private repositories with monthly charge starting from $7 to $100.
+Docker Hub allows only 1 free private repository, if you intend to have more, you need to upgrade to the Docker Hub Enterprise plan, which allows maximum 100 private repositories with monthly charge starting from $7 up to $100.

-In this demo, a private Registry container is installed on a dedicated server, which stores the artifact image pushed by Jenkins server.
+In this demo, a private Registry container is installed on a dedicated server, which stores the artifact Docker image pushed by Jenkins server.

 ## Implementation Road Map